amandacndido/CroctChallenge/Product-Challenge_Croct.md

 >
 > And I click to *Save*
 >
-> Then I should see a notification saying _"Your password has been changed successfully! "_
+> Then I should see a notification saying _"Your password has been successfully changed! "_

 <br />